Ismail-Mekni/mxreflection/README.md

 You can launch the calculation with two simple steps, first you create the calculator, juste one calculator per data type, and then you use the object to be calculated as a parameter:

     calculator = MXFactory.createCalculator(JavaBean.class);
+    JavaBean javaBean = new JavaBean();
+    javaBean.field1="5.5";
+    javaBean.field2=2;
     calculator.calculate(javaBean); // javaBean is an instance of JavaBean class

+Now, the magic happens, all the fields annotated with `@MXFormula` are injected with the required values.
+Of course the same features are available for even if you hava used private fields.